 The life experiences that truly transform us are often born of struggle and hardship.
 Yet we often seek to forget the very experiences that deepen our understanding and appreciation of life.
 The height of our joy is equaled only by the depth of our sorrow.
 In honoring the “negative” we appreciate the positive more fully.

-Sculptural elements are staged on graduated pedestals of reclaimed barn wood beams.
-Additional hearts will hang from a suspended beam above the table, allowing the hearts to visually interact.
+Sculptural elements were staged on graduated pedestals of reclaimed barn wood beams.
+Additional hearts hung from red cord “heart strings”, allowing the hearts to visually interact.